 - Simple, efficient, and cost effective experimental processes

 - Increased trustworthiness of facilities

 - Sustainability of the experimental infrastructures

 Fed4FIRE+ will establish a common federation framework by developing, adapting or adopting tools that support experiment lifecycle management, monitoring and trustworthiness.
 A large number of existing experimentation facilities in Europe will be adapted to seamlessly integrate in the federation.
 Such facilities typically focus on different kinds of networking related research or on different communities regarding services and applications.
-Example domains are optical networking, wireless networking, software defined networking, cloud computing, grid computing, smart cities, etc. Therefore the federation will have to support a very heterogeneous set of requirements.
+Example domains are optical networking, wireless networking, software defined networking, cloud computing, fog computing, data science applications, smart cities, etc. Therefore the federation will have to support a very heterogeneous set of requirements.
 To guarantee that the federation framework meets all of them, representatives of all these FIRE research communities will be actively involved in the definition of the federation architecture.
 Each of them will also lead the uptake of the Fed4FIRE+ platform in their specific community.